Baker Hughes says energy downturn to bottom out this year

-(Reuters) - Oilfield equipment and services provider Baker Hughes Co on Thursday joined larger rival Halliburton Co in saying the energy industry’s worst downturn in decades would turn a corner this year.
+(Reuters) - Oilfield equipment and services provider Baker Hughes Co on Thursday posted better-than-expected quarterly results and joined a chorus of energy companies saying the industry’s worst downturn in decades would turn a corner this year.

 Oil and gas producers have been forced to cut budgets, restructure operations and reduce employees, to tackle the COVID-19 pandemic-led fallout in energy demand and prices.

+“As we look ahead to 2021, we are cautiously optimistic that the global economy and oil demand will begin to recover from the impact of the pandemic,” Baker Hughes Chief Executive Officer Lorenzo Simonelli said on a post-earnings call.

-“We expect spending and activity levels to gain momentum through the year as the macro environment improves, likely setting up the industry for stronger growth in 2022,” Baker Hughes Chief Executive Officer Lorenzo Simonelli said.
+“We expect spending and activity levels to gain momentum through the year as the macro environment improves, likely setting up the industry for stronger growth in 2022.”

+Baker Hughes’ quarterly operating profit and revenue also topped Wall Street estimates, lifting the company’s shares slightly in early trade.

+Cost cuts and sequentially higher sales from the company’s oilfield services and machinery units benefited margins, analysts said.

+Baker Hughes forecast improvements in North America drilling activity in the first half of the year.
+Internationally, it expects a recovery in the second half after a relatively flat first half.

-Halliburton on Tuesday predicted a recovery in the global oil and gas industry from the second quarter of this year.
+Halliburton Co predicted a recovery in the global oil and gas industry from the second quarter of this year.

-Demand for oilfield equipment and services recovered in the last three months of 2020, with producers completing more wells and drilling some, as crude prices averaged around $45 a barrel in the quarter.
-Global crude prices hovered around $56 per barrel on Thursday.

-The company has cut its budget, restructured operations, reduced the number of employees, closed facilities and accelerated the exit of non-core products to save cash and cushion the blow from the fallout in demand due to the pandemic.
+The company said it exceeded its cost savings target of $700 million for 2020, while adding it would continue to optimize business to further reduce costs.
+Baker Hughes has reduced its budget, number of employees, restructured operations and closed facilities.

-Total revenue for the reported quarter rose nearly 9% to $5.5 billion, compared with the third, and also beat estimates of $5.42 billion, according to Refinitiv IBES data.
+Baker Hughes reported revenue of $5.50 billion for the quarter ended Dec.
+31, beating estimates of $5.42 billion, according to Refinitiv IBES.

-The total revenue was down 13.4% and adjusted operating profit 15.4% lower from a year earlier, as drilling activity was well below last year’s levels.
+While revenue and profit in the reported quarter were higher compared with the third, they were still below numbers posted a year earlier, when drilling activity was much higher.

-Halliburton also posted a better-than-expected profit on Tuesday, while top oilfield service provider Schlumberger NV is expected to report results on Friday.
+Halliburton posted a better-than-expected profit on Tuesday, while top oilfield service provider Schlumberger is scheduled to report results on Friday.

 Reporting by Arunima Kumar in Bengaluru; Editing by Shounak Dasgupta